kodeFant/driftercode.com/content/blog/passing-flags-from-ihp-to-elm/index.md

     }
 ```

 This is some extra work, but you also get to control what fields that will be exposed to the outside world here.
-And you get generic serializing for you API endpoints the same time.

 ## Make a widget entry-point